Avik-Das-567/Linear-Regression-with-Python/Additional Exercise/README.md

-# Additional Exercise - Linear Regression from Scratch
+# Additional Exercise - Linear Regression with Python

 This sub-project is an extension of the main **Linear Regression with Python** project and focuses on applying a **from-scratch linear regression model** to a real-world style dataset.
 It reinforces both conceptual understanding and practical implementation of supervised learning using pure NumPy, without relying on external machine learning libraries.